 - Projection: Estimating the performance of a player for the next season, measured in TPR, based on previous seasons and reversion to mean per The Art of Projection.

 - Composition/Experience: we break the players into four categories.
 For composition, this is based on their projected TPR with stars above .130, fringe below .070 and the average is set at 0.100.
 For experience, we classify a rookie as a player with no TPR in the previous three seasons, a sophomore has registered one in the previous three, a senior, two in three, and a veteran has a TPR for all three of the previous seasons.
-Players without a TPR in 2019 are not included in roster composition considerations.
+Players without a TPR in the previous season are not included in roster composition considerations.
 To make comparing this a little easier, we have the Simple Score, in which we multiply the number of players in the top category by 4, next down by 3, 2 for sophomores/below average and 1 for players in the lowest category and sum up over the roster.

 The Super League equivalent to Taylors is Rismans, which uses the same principles to measure slightly different stuff off a worse dataset.

 Strengths: generally identifies which players are making significant contributions to their team’s performance; allows for the quantification of roster changes.
 Weaknesses: stat-padders look good if they can rack up metres or fall on enough tries; does not track defensive capability of individual players well.

 Historical ratings are available for:

 Coaching: There are two coaching metrics, which have dubious predictive power but seemingly good descriptive power –